How To Write a Short Article That Packs a Punch

 In the Internet age, people have shorter attention spans than ever before.
 This means that if you want to get your point across, you need to be able to do so quickly and efficiently.

 That’s where short articles come in.
 When writing a short article for the web, you need to convey your point clearly and concisely while providing value to the reader.

-So, how do you do that?
+Glad you asked.
 Here are 7 actionable tips that you can begin using right away.

 1. Start with a strong hook